jensck/pidcat/README.md

 =======

 An update to Jake Wharton's PID-filtering logcat script, which is based off Jeff Sharkey's excellent [logcat color script][1], with two changes:
-1. No color-coding (friendly for redirecting to files and viewing in a plan text editor) and
+1. No color-coding (friendly for redirecting to files and viewing in a plain text editor) and
 2. Add timestamps

 During application development you often want to only display log messages